dochoss/NetCoreWebApiWithVue/README.md

   - Vuex
 - ES Lint (default Vue-CLI configuration)
 - Node-Sass (default Vue-CLI configuration)

-- `package.json` added to root project folder for easy running of Vue's npm scripts with Task Runner Explorer in Visual Studio
-  - These are just mirrors of the default Vue-CLI scripts (serve, build, lint) with `cd ClientApp && ` added in front of each command.

 If you want to change your API routes, make sure to update `axios.defaults.baseURL` in ClientApp/src/main.js.
 Existing setup uses .Net Core default of `/api/<endpoint>`